revantk/gen-tests-action/README.md

           robustai-api-key: ${{ secrets.ROBUSTAI_API_KEY }}
 ```

 - If you are using Docker images as part of your CI/CD workflow, you can run test generation in a Docker image with the requisite dependencies for your project.
-To do this, add a `container` section under `jobs` in your worflow YAML file.
+Add a `container` section under `jobs` in your worflow YAML file.
 ```
 jobs:
   gen-tests: